MAYHEM-Lab/cspot/README.md

 is necessary in the shell that launches the binary.

+To enable rather verbose debugging in the CSPOT runtime, define DEBUG as a compile-time constant in the cspot source files and recompile.

 The apps subdirectory contains several sample applications.
 Their function is document on the CSPOT github wiki

 https://github.com/MAYHEM-Lab/cspot/wiki/CSPOT-Run